 · Recognition for the Library volunteers, people essential to the functioning of the Library

 · Hydration and maintenance of Library plants; Holiday Poinsettias

 Secretary: Rita Bortz

 Membership in the Friends of the Library enables you to help your Library thrive, demonstrate your enthusiasm for books and learning, meet other Library enthusiasts who share common interests and attend the special Friends social even.

-If you are interested in becoming a member of the Friends click here for a to membership form.
+If you are interested in becoming a member of the Friends click here.
 The Friends of the South Burlington Public Library is a 501 (c)(3) non-profit organization and membership contributions are fully deductible as allowed by law.

-Meetings are open to the public and are held the second Monday of each month at 10 a.m.
-Please call the Library for location as some meetings are held at Wheeler House, 1100 Dorset Street.
+Meetings are open to the public and are held the second Monday of each month at 9 a.m. if held at the Wheeler House and at 10 am if held at the Library.
+Please call the Library for location.

 We Need Your Help: Volunteer to be an Officer!